Knowledge Center

 8. Don't forget about outreach to passive candidates

-Passive candidates can be diamonds in the rough, so it’s not surprising that 74% of companies report an increase in outreach to passive candidates.
-But it requires finesse to keep your company on candidates’ radar while still coming across as genuine.
 Outreach to passive candidates should be highly tailored to their accomplishments and needs in their next role.
 Invest the time to build relationships with potential candidates before you need them.
-People are much more inclined to respond to your emails or calls if they’ve already met you in person or virtually.
+People are much more inclined to respond to your emails or calls if they've already met you in person or virtually.

 9. Analyze your candidate sourcing metrics

-The more sourcing tasks that can be handled automatically, the more time the team has to analyze what’s working and what’s not.
+The more sourcing channels that can be handled automatically, the more time the team has to analyze what's working and what's not.
 That can make a big difference no matter what the talent market looks like.
 In a hot market, you have to move fast to gain a competitive edge.
 In a slower market, you may have fewer resources and need to make value-based decisions.
 Either way, analytics are your new best friend.

 10. Build your employer brand

-Candidates want a preview of what it’s like to work at a company and how a company treats its employees.
-That, in a nutshell, is your company’s brand.
-When the market is competitive, your company’s brand can be a major differentiator for potential candidates.
-Who doesn’t want to work at a company that values its employees?
-When reaching out to candidates, emphasize the best parts of working at your company.
+Candidates want a preview of what it's like to work at a company and how a company treats its current employees.
+That, in a nutshell, is your company's brand.
+When the market is competitive, your company's brand can be a major differentiator for potential candidates.
+Who doesn't want to work at a company that values its employees?

-Do you have an amazing culture with unique traditions?
-Maybe your managers are wonderful at empowering their direct reports, so employee retention is high.
-Highlight your company’s benefits or other intangible aspects of the job, like flexible scheduling.
-Survey existing employees to gather more anecdotes to share with potential candidates.
-Not only will showcasing the company brand entice them to apply, it also helps them feel more at ease and know what to expect as an employee there.
+When reaching out to candidates, emphasize the best parts of working at your business.
+Do you have an amazing company culture with unique traditions?
+Maybe your managers are wonderful at empowering their direct reports, so employee retention rate is high.
+Highlight your company's benefits or other intangible aspects of the job, like flexible scheduling.
+Survey current employees to gather more anecdotes to share with potential candidates.
+Social media platforms can play an important role in how you build your image.
+Not only will showcasing the company brand entice job seekers to apply, it also helps them feel more at ease and know what to expect as an employee there.

 Start sourcing the best candidates